The Nisnevich Motive of an Algebraic Stack: Introduction

 In Section \ref{section-exhaustive}, we compare our construction of the motive with the one in \cite{hoskins2019} for exhaustive stacks.
 We show that these two agree in $\DM{k,\Z}{}$.
 A similar comparison is proved for \'{e}tale motives in \cite[Appendix A]{hoskins2019}.

 We include a technical result about model categories (Lemma \ref{homotopy-colimits-left-adjoints}) that is used for proving the projective bundle formula (Theorem \ref{projective-bundle-formula}) in an appendix.
-This is an elementary result which is surely known to anybody familiar with model categories, and we only include it for our own edification.\\
+This is an elementary result which is surely known to anybody familiar with model categories (see also Remark \ref{remark-reference-homotopy-colimits}), and we only include it for our own edification.\\

-\textbf{Acknowledgements.} The second-named author was supported by the INSPIRE fellowship of the Department of Science and Technology, Govt.\ of India during the course of this work.
+\textbf{Acknowledgements.} The second-named author was supported by the INSPIRE fellowship (IF160348) of the Department of Science and Technology, Govt.\ of India during the course of this work.
+This work has also benefitted from the generous support of the Institut Mittag-Leffler (Swedish Research Council grant no. 2016-06596) while the second-named author was in residence there.\\ We would like to thank Roberto Pirisi for pointing out Remark \ref{remark-smooth-nisnevich}.
+We also thank the anonymous referee for his many helpful comments and suggestions.